AvocadoWhat/LCLC/Day 1 - Array.md

 Time complexity: O(n); space complexity: O(1).

+This approach uses slow-fast-pointers (two pointers), in which the `while` loop condition states `fast <= n-1 and slow <= fast`.
+Because as long as `slow` is not faster than `fast`, and fast doesn't exceed n, the loop should go on.
+Pointers update logics:
+1. the slow pointer update logic is when there isn't a match between the fast pointer and val
+2. the fast pointer update logic is when there is a match between the fast pointer and val
+3. because when the fast is ahead of slow, an array update is needed: value at slow should be the non-val value in history that the fast pointer visited
+4. the value update should happen before slow pointer update

 ### <a name="head_loop_invariant"></a>Loop invariant
 A loop invariant is a condition [among program variables] that is necessarily true immediately before and immediately after each iteration of a loop.
 (Note that this says nothing about its truth or falsity part way through an iteration.)
 A loop invariant is some predicate (condition) that holds for every iteration of the loop.

 The loop invariant must be true: